Your fellow cycle commuters are your companions, not your competitors. Good cycling manners make the journey to work better for all of us.

 It’s not about the bike

-Don't turn your nose up at other cyclists for their bike or equipment choices.
-It's up to them what bike they ride and what they wear while riding it, even if you don't agree.
+Don't turn your nose up at other cyclists for their choice of bike or equipment.
+It’s up to them what bike they ride and what they wear while riding it, even if you don’t agree.
 That chubby guy on a rusty old mountain bike is just as much a cyclist as you are on your premium road bike.
-There is no transport pecking order.